-There are positives and negatives to both welding lens materials, so your personal preference for lens traits should be the determining factor for your choice of material in welding safety eyewear.
+When it comes to choosing welding safety eyewear, there are advantages and disadvantages to both glass and polycarbonate welding lens materials.
+Ultimately, your personal preference for specific lens traits should be the deciding factor in your choice of material.